 As written in the Permit, the Principal Permittee continued to participate in the Southern California Stormwater Monitoring Coalition (SMC) Southern California Regional Bioassessment Program (RBP).
-The RBP is run by the Southern California Coastal Waters Research Project (SCCWRP) with the participation and assistance of multiple agencies and organizations.
+The RBP is run by the Southern California Coastal Water Research Project (SCCWRP) with the participation and assistance of multiple agencies and organizations.
 The first five-year study was conducted from 2009-2013 and looked at the trend and condition of perennial waterbodies in southern California.
 In 2014, while the 2009-2013 data was being reviewed and analyzed, an interim one-year study was performed to 1) validate and refine assessment tools for use in nonperennial streams by conducting repeat assessments at nonperennial reference sites during the monitoring season, and 2) see if changes in condition could be detected by revisiting perennial sites sampled early in the first RBP study cycle.
-The second five-year study (2015-2019) builds on the preceding work by looking at both trend and condition components of perennial and nonperennial streams in Southern California.
-New components include measurements of hydromodification, bioanalytical screens for chemicals of emerging concern (2015 & 2016), and flow tracking for nonperennial trend sites.
+The second five-year study (2015-2019) built on the preceding work by looking at both trend and condition components of perennial and nonperennial streams in Southern California.
+New components included measurements of hydromodification and bioanalytical screens for chemicals of emerging concern (2015 & 2016).
 Sediment sampling for grain size, nutrients, pyrethroid pesticides and fipronils, and total organic carbon, was added in 2017 for Ventura County sites with sufficient sediment for analysis as a pilot study to check the feasibility and outcomes of including these requirements in the RBP.
 The addition of sediment analysis was expanded to include all RBP participants in 2018.
+The 2015-2019 study was expanded to include 2020, to allow greater time to develop a plan for the next study.

-For 2015-2019, the study participants were assigned a number of "trend" and "condition" sites.
+For 2015-2020, the study participants were assigned a number of "trend" and "condition" sites.
 The number and type (split by land use) of trend sites were allocated to each participating agency by the RBP.
-The trend sites were originally sampled early in the RBP and are visited annually during this five-year cycle.
+The trend sites were originally sampled early in the RBP and are visited annually during this study cycle.
 The Principal Permittee was allocated three "developed" and two "open space" trend sites.
 Condition sites are probabilistically generated and include both perennial and nonperennial sites.
 A targeted number of sites was assigned to each participating agency based on Watershed.
 For the Principal Permittee, this means three in each of the Ventura River, Calleguas Creek, and Santa Clara River watersheds, and one in the Santa Monica Bay watershed.

 For the trend and condition sites, the Principal Permittee received a list of potential sites for each category and then evaluated the potential sites to ensure they met the requirements of the RBP (e.g. accessible, water present, landowner permission etc.).
 The original trend assessments were not all performed by the Principal Permittee, therefore reconnaissance was performed on those sites as if they were new to the RBP.
+Alternative trend sites are sampled in the event that one of the trend sites cannot be sampled in any given year.
 For 2019, one of the developed (land use category) trend sites was undergoing construction during the monitoring period so an alternative developed trend site was selected from the list and sampled.
+The construction was complete by 2020 and sampling resumed at the original trend site.
 By the end of the sampling period, the Principal Permittee successfully sampled sites in accordance with the RBP allocation.